 Hashtag the smart way

 Once upon a time in analog land, there was an icon made of four lines that was referred to as a “crosshatch” or “pound sign.”
 Then social media-ers started using this icon to streamline conversations about different subjects and introduce bits of humor, and it became the hashtag.
-The keys to successful hashtagging are pretty straightforward: don’t use too many (just like on Twitter), and make them relevant to your industry, followers, and brand.
+The keys to successful hashtagging are pretty straightforward: don’t use too many, and make them relevant to your industry, followers, and brand.

 There are a few ways to hunt for popular hashtags.
 On Instagram, start typing any ideas you have into the caption field and a handy list with suggestions and the number of posts that include each will pop up.
 There are also mobile apps and websites that help with hashtag research.